-Benghazi mastermind sentenced to 22 years
+Benghazi 'mastermind' sentenced to 22 years

 'We will find you'

-In 2014, then-President Barack Obama described Abu Khatallah "one of the masterminds of the attack," and celebrated his capture.
+In 2014, then-President Barack Obama described Abu Khatalah "one of the masterminds of the attack," and celebrated his capture.

 "It's a message to the world, that when Americans are attacked, no matter how long it takes, we will find those responsible and we will bring them to justice.
 Regardless how long it takes, we will find you," Obama said.